isomerpages/moe-rgsperl/_about-us/PeRL Attachment Programme.md

 ---
 ## PeRL Attachment Programme

-#### Meaningful Learning Opportunities at The Centre of Pedagogical Research And Learning
+#### Meaningful Learning Opportunities at The Centre of Pedagogical Research and Learning

 RGS PeRL welcomes individuals with a keen interest in a pedagogical research and learning career to participate in our Attachment Programme.
 You will be attached to a cross-function team comprising Research, Consultancy and Professional Learning domains where you will get a chance to work with experienced educational officers and professionals on specific projects integral to PeRL's core responsibilities and outputs.